 Doctors and social media

-The time I spend on social media is usually down-time, when I’m waiting, or taking a break.
-I spend about 30 minutes per day on Twitter and other social media, mostly reading posts and articles – like the one shared by GP Gerry Considine (Twitter handle:@ruralflyingdoc) about the use of social media by doctors.
+The time I spend on social media is often down-time, when I’m waiting, or taking a break.
+I spend between 5-30 minutes per day on Twitter and other social media, mostly reading posts and articles – like this one shared by GP Gerry Considine (Twitter handle:@ruralflyingdoc) about the use of social media by doctors.
 The conclusion of the article:

 […] the use of social media applications may be seen as an efficient and effective method for physicians to keep up-to-date and to share newly acquired medical knowledge with other physicians within the medical community and to improve the quality of patient care.
 (Article here)